 Would you say that work is most meaningful when you are developing yourself?
 Would you say that that you find the most meaning when you are expressing your full potential?
 Infographic: The Business Value of Thank You » Employee Engagement, Recognition and Reward Commentary.
 In honor of the Labor Day holiday, we put together this little infographic as a visual reminder of the bottom line business value that comes from appreciating your workers.

 Motor cars in the UK often left behind road kill.
 Hedgehogs would meander across the road and splat.
 How Algorithms Rule The World.
 When Christopher Steiner, the 35-year-old cofounder of Aisle50, a Y Combinator startup offering online grocery deals, set out to write the book Automate This: How Algorithms Came to Rule Our World, (out tomorrow), he’d planned to focus solely on Wall Street.

 Feynman (public library), titled after the famous film of the same name.
 Friday Fodder: What Do Apps For Toddlers Have To Do With The Future of Work.
 Yep, that’s right, toddlers.
 There is no denying that technology is moving into digital natives earlier and earlier.
 Two years ago, it was cute to see a parent comfort a fussy 2-year-old by handing her an iPhone with some happy music and colorful images dancing on the screen.
 We imagined the tot was actually “using” the iPhone, but it was most likely nothing more than a digital pacifier.
 Something fun to hold, and touch, and feel secure about clutching… and put in your mouth.
 To Get Paid What You're Worth, Know Your Disruptive Skills - Whitney Johnson.
 By Whitney Johnson | 1:42 PM September 14, 2010 “I’m not paid what I’m worth.”

 This morning, he has almost 40,000.
 Ferdowsi, also known as "Nasa Mohawk Guy", became an internet sensation after his unusual hairdo caught the eye of those watching the Mars Curiosity landing on Nasa TV.
 Within hours, he was a trending topic on Tumblr and became a trending hashtag on Twitter.
 How to Present like Steve Jobs.
 Steve Jobs’ presentations have become the stuff of legend.

 Inspired by his presentations, customers flocked to Apple stores waited in line for days to be the first to buy the newly released product.
 And his presentations left the media salivating over his every word.

-<img src="http://timeopinions.files.wordpress.com/2012/07/10189535.jpg?w=480&h=320&crop=1" alt="Password" title="Password"/> It’s rare that a computer science lab brings us a scenario worthy of a spy novel, but that’s what happened earlier this month when Hristo Bojinov, a researcher at Stanford University, divulged his latest project.
+Implicit Learning: Researchers Uncover How to Learn Without Trying.
+It’s rare that a computer science lab brings us a scenario worthy of a spy novel, but that’s what happened earlier this month when Hristo Bojinov, a researcher at Stanford University, divulged his latest project.

 Here’s the setup: Imagine an operative has been entrusted with top-secret computer files.
 He needs a password to enable him to access the information — but what if he falls into the hands of the enemy, and they force him to reveal the code?
 Bojinov and his colleagues concocted the perfect solution: a password that the spy could use any time he needed it, but which was not available to his conscious mind.

+He couldn’t give up the code to his captors even if he wanted to.
+Practice makes perfect? - All In The Mind.
 (Sound effects from a Maria Sharapova tennis match.)
 Natasha Mitchell: Not the sound you'd expect to hear at your recreational weekend tennis match is it, down at the local courts in your whites with a plate of pikelets.
 Maria Sharapova sure knows how to use her lungs at tournaments.
 Which couldn't be further from the setting the famous tennis training hotbeds like Spartak in Moscow which has spawned other top Russian players like Anna Kournikova and Marat Safin.